 Outdoor leaks are not as obvious and annoying as a dripping faucet, which makes them more difficult to detect and easier to ignore.
 It takes little time and very little know-how to keep these leaks in check.
 Water efficiency professionals at AMWUA cities understand this and want to help.

 1. Get help from AMWUA’s #SmartPig.
-Let the AMWUA #SmartPig be your guide to the valuable information at the Smart Home Water Guide website.
+Let the AMWUA #SmartPig be your guide to the valuable information at the Smart Home Water Guide website or in Spanish at the Guia Para Detectar Fugas website.
 The guide shows homeowners how to find leaks inside and outside - and how even the least talented do-it-yourselfers can fix them.
 Water efficiency professionals from AMWUA cities developed this website and translated their experience, knowledge and methods into short and clearly illustrated lessons anyone can understand.
 Some outdoor leaks are obvious, such as water pooling around a sprinkler head.
 Leaks in pool equipment are tougher to spot.
 These leaks leave small wet spots that can evaporate quickly or white crusty mineral deposits that pool owners may not know indicate a leak.
 The guide is built for mobile devices so you can carry it around your home and yard on a phone or tablet.
 The guide allows you to check off steps as you complete your water-leak audit over the course of a day, a week or a month.
 The information in the website is also available as a free 24-page booklet in English and Spanish.
 Just call your city's water efficiency professional and ask.
 The Spanish language guide also is available online as a flip-book.

 2. Talk with your landscaper about water.
 Your landscaper can help you find and fix leaks in your irrigation system and ensure it’s running as efficiently as possible.
 Let your landscaper know that saving water is important to you.
 More than twenty years ago, Arizona recognized that landscapers could help their customers save money and help cities save water.
 With that goal in mind, Tucson Water, AMWUA, the University of Arizona’s Cooperative Extension and industry partners launched Smartscape.
 It is a low-cost desert-landscape training program for professionals.
 Since then, Smartscape has added advanced training dedicated to installing and managing irrigation systems.
 Since 1994, more than 1,300 professionals have completed Smartscape training in Maricopa County.
 A list of Smartscape trained landscapers is available online.